 It seems to me that mainstream Evolutionary Psychology is quite clear in highlighting that extra-marital affairs have been part and parcel of our past and that monogamous relationships are often short lived.

 Sex at Dawn Review

-I thoroughly enjoyed “Sex at Dawn” when I first read it, and it taught me a lot.
+I enjoyed “Sex at Dawn” when I first read it, and it taught me a lot.

 - monogamy is difficult